 MFA Financial Information

-For current costs of standard Tuition and Campus Fees at Fresno State, see the Accounting Services fee schedule page, which is updated every semester.
+For current costs of standard Tuition and Campus Fees at Fresno State, see the Accounting Services fee schedule page.
+Tuition and fees are subject to change each semester.

 Scholarships and Financial Aid